What is Link Building?

 Think about what kinds of links you need to get.
-Link building strategies include:
+Link-building strategies include:

-Sure, you have a goal to build as many links as possible – the more links, the better, because those play such a significant role in search engine rank.
+Sure, you have a goal to build as many links as possible – the more links, the better because those play a significant role in search engine rank.
 But, because link building won’t make you an overnight success and impacts aren’t instant, you need more reasonable goals than “Build 100 links.”

 Your assets are what you will use to attract and earn the links.
 What works for you will vary from business to business and from industry to industry.
-An excellent way to think about it is what you can use to hook people?
+An excellent way to think about it is what you can use to hook people.
 What will make them care about you and what you have to offer?
 The most common asset is content, but others include data, products, services, and people.
-Regardless of which assets you want to use, they need to be created to serve the audience you’re trying to attract.
+Regardless of which help you want to use, they need to be created to serve the audience you’re trying to attract.

-Think about the type of people you should contact, because you don’t want to waste energy on those who wouldn’t be interested in your content.
+Think about the type of people you should contact because you don’t want to waste energy on those who wouldn’t be interested in your content.
 Randomly approaching people will lead to a lower response rate and a hit on your reputation.

-Before you start your link building campaign, at least have a rough idea of who you think will care about what you’re doing.
+Before you start your link-building campaign, at least have a rough idea of who you think will care about what you’re doing.
 Who will care enough to link to it?
 That’s what matters.

 Who would be interested in this guide?